Kitware/CMake/Help/manual/cmake-cxxmodules.7.rst

      A C++20 language feature for describing the API of a piece of software.
      Intended as a replacement for headers for this purpose.

+   collate
+     The process of aggregating module information from scanned sources to ensure correct compilation order and to provide metadata for other parts of the build (e.g., installation or a :term:`build database`).

    dynamic dependencies
      Dependencies which require a separate command to detect so that a further command may have its dependencies satisfied.